By Jill Badonsky, MEd | Updated May 13, 2018

 "He who hesitates because he feels inferior is being surpassed by those who are busy making mistakes and becoming superior." —Henry Link

-In this article the modern day muse Spills will share her powers of being the Muse of Process, Practice and Imperfection.
+In this feature the modern day muse Spills will share her powers of being the Muse of Process, Practice and Imperfection.

 "The creative process is non-linear.
 We do not traverse a straight line to our dreams but instead, encounter many surprises and new directions.
 Spills says, "Hey mortal, be open to where the process takes you and stay the course that's true to your heart.
 Striving for a perfect series of results according to calculated actions, and expecting a rigid set of images with no room for variation, is the way of damaging control.
 Control is not cool.
 It is used when you don't trust the process.
 If you fiddle with the process because you are rigid about what your dream must look like, you miss the signs that lead to a more penetrating dream, the one most suited to you.
 And you miss out on the joy of a process that is filled with the remarkable gifts of your unfolding self."
 Spills is fairly articulate despite being an Imp and all." —The Nine Modern Day Muses (And a Bodyguard)